erdogant/clusteval/README.md

 [![Downloads](https://pepy.tech/badge/clusteval)](https://pepy.tech/project/clusteval)

 * clusteval is Python package for unsupervised cluster evaluation.
-Five methods are implemented that can be used to evalute clusterings; silhouette, dbindex, derivative, dbscan and hdbscan.
+Three methods are implemented that can be used to evalute clusterings; silhouette, dbindex, and derivative Four clustering methods can be used: agglomarative, kmeans, dbscan and hdbscan.

 ## Contents